 So I bought a lumbar cushion on Amazon, and I cannot tell you what a difference it made.
 And when I decided to buy a proper office chair?
 You should have heard my back sing with joy.
 Studies have shown that a good ergonomic setup can vastly improve your working experience.

-So, here are some home office ergonomic essentials that can help make working at your kitchen table—or whatever your setup is—more comfortable and elevate your work from home game.
+So, here are some ergonomic essentials that can help make working at your desk—formerly known as the dining room table—setup more comfortable.

 1. Lumbar cushion